zDavidB/akamai-mpulse/List_mPulse_Annotations.md

 To get a list of the existing annotations

 - First create an mPulse Auth token, see Create mPulse Auth Token.
-Ideally save the Auth token as an env variable, e.g. X_MPULSE_TOKEN to be used in the API request below
+Ideally save the Auth token as an env variable, e.g. **X_MPULSE_TOKEN** to be used in the API request below

 - Determine which Domain Id for the App or Apps  you need to list the annotations, the same annotation may be applied to multiple apps in one request.
 See the App domains page for the domain ids required.

-- Next, determine the (Unix) Epoch time value in milliseconds for the start of the annotations and optionally (ideally) the end of the annotations, e.g. '2021-09-20T10:55:37+01:00" == 1632131737000
+- Next, determine the (Unix) Epoch time value in microseconds for the start of the annotations and optionally (ideally) the end of the annotations, e.g. `2021-09-20T10:55:37+01:00` == `1632131737000`

 - Create and execute an API request as below.